-Permits to film at state parks and beaches are jointly coordinated by the CFC and the state park rangers assigned to coordinate production activities in their respective districts.
+Permits to film at California Beaches and Parks are jointly coordinated by the CFC and the Park staff assigned to coordinate production activities in their respective districts.

-These guidelines have been created to better serve the needs of productions applying for permits.
-Exceptions will be made on a case-by-case basis and unforeseen circumstances may necessitate changes to these procedures.
+The following guidelines have been created so that the CFC and State Parks may better serve the needs of productions applying for permits.
+Exceptions may be made on a case-by-case basis only, and unforeseen circumstances may necessitate changes to these procedures.
 Please know that everyone involved will always do their best to accommodate your production.

-Specific guidelines have been put in place to service the many productions that film at the Angeles District parks and beaches.
-(Angeles District encompasses all state parks and beaches in Los Angeles as well as County Line Beach, Point Mugu, and Leo Carrillo State Parks in Ventura County.)
+Note that there are specific references throughout this document that apply to the Angeles District only.
+As this district receives 85% of all filming requests, specific guidelines have been put in place to service the many productions that film at these beaches and parks.
+(The Angeles District encompasses all state parks and beaches in Los Angeles as well as County Line Beach, Point Mugu and Leo Carrillo State parks in Ventura County.)

 State Parks Permit Contacts

-Catherine Adamic (For parks in L.A., Orange, Ventura, San Bernardino, Riverside, San Diego, and Imperial Counties)
+Covering the following counties: L.A., Orange, Ventura, San Bernardino, Riverside, San Diego, and Imperial